simonno/python-gis-task/README.md

 ![GIS](https://img.shields.io/badge/-GIS-blue)

 ## Task
 You have to develop a streets colouring algorithm using python3 and create a really simple web server where user can attach a file which should be processed.
+Your algorithm should paint lines in the same colour when you think it is a single street.

 ## Requirements:
 - Server has to return generated image in base64